vchibrikov/SMLM/4_README_4_SMLM_MULTICOLOR_GENERAL_FILTER.md

 ```

 ### Data preprocessing and filtering
-- Extracts x, y, z coordinates from columns in the DataFrame and scales them.
+- Extracts x, y, z coordinates from columns in the dataframe and scales them.
 - Filters points using the filter_points function based on the radius and neighbor threshold.
 ```
     x1 = df1.iloc[:, 2].values / 1000